September 23, 2021

 That represents our discretionary repairs — i.e., not including those required by the lender (which on this deal were substantial).
 At the time we submitted the budget to the lender, we viewed the amounts and general estimates.
 Although we already had bids for some of the projects, they were preliminary, and subject to change once we detailed the scope.

 Additionally, we regarded some of the specific items mentioned in the budget as ideas or potential projects.
 For example, we had not decided if we would install both a playground and a soccer field — we might just do one or the other.
-Our assumption was that we could essentially use the funds as we liked, as long as they were spent on CapEx projects.
+Our assumption was that we could essentially use the funds as we liked, as long as we spent them on CapEx projects.
 Unfortunately, we were in for a rude awakening once we started work and began submitting draw requests to the lender.

-Ultimately, we worked out the major issues with the lender and have been pleased with the implementation of our CapEx plan.
+Ultimately, we worked out the major issues with the lender and have been happy with the implementation of our CapEx plan.
 But we could have saved ourselves a lot of time and grief by paying more attention to this issue at the beginning of the application process.